Skip to main content

 9. Nutrient supply control

-10. Display information about the plants health, the list goes on...
+10. Display information about the plant's health, the list goes on...